Home

 At dawn the many statues of Rome are already at their place to meet the first visitors; they probably miss the good old days when they did not have to wait so long to see a human being.

-At dawn, particularly on a Sunday or on a public holiday, there are very few cars around and one can stand at the centre of Via della Conciliazione to take a symmetrical long distance view of St. Peter's without risking one's neck (this is also possible at Ferragosto).
+At dawn, particularly on a Sunday or on a public holiday, there are very few cars around and one can stand at the centre of Via della Conciliazione to take a symmetrical long distance view of S. Pietro without risking one's neck.
 This picture was taken on January 6, which is a public holiday in Italy.

-When the sun is just about to rise over the horizon monuments receive already quite a lot of indirect light: it is the right moment to take pictures without shadows.
+When the sun has just risen over the horizon monuments receive already quite a lot of indirect light: it is the right moment to take pictures without shadows.
 Public lights are not yet turned off, but they are already void of effect.

 Dido, Queen of Carthago, discovered at dawn that Aeneas' ships had left the harbour: